alexwlchan/alexwlchan.net/src/_drafts/reflecting-on-bad-life-choices.md

 ## Attempt #4: Ye gods, she's still going?

 Once you start using the AST, there's scope to handle more interesting expressions.
+Tuple unpacking allows you to put more complex, nested expressions on the left-hand side (although if you're doing this in practice, you might want to think about breaking up the expression over multiple lines).

 You can make all of the following work in a fairly sensible way:

 ```python